 - Q. What, if any, observations did you make regarding Rachel Bowman-Cryer's demeanor during this tasting? - A. She was very, very low-key.
 She was very -- she was constantly on the verge of tears, and she did very little talking.
 Cheryl did most of the talking.
 And it was clear to me this was a person -- I almost felt that she had been abused emotionally, that she was beaten down and didn't know how to get back up again.
-And I felt really sad for her. - Q. About how long was the tasting? - A. My tasting is usually about an hour. - Q. And would your descriptions of her demeanor -- would that be consistent throughout the hour-long tasting? - A. For the most part, until we started talking about the design of the cake, and then there was a little bit more animation.
-She clearly had an idea of what she wanted, which was -- is great to hear from someone who is ordering a cake from me.
-And so there was more vocal -- vocalization from her part.
+And I felt really sad for her. - Q. About how long was the tasting? - A. My tasting is usually about an hour. - Q. And would your descriptions of her demeanor -- would that be consistent throughout the hour-long tasting? - A. For the most part, until we started talking about the was right after -- and I don't have a date on it, but it was right after -- immediately after Duff made that proclamation.
+So...